MatheusNDDS/bmn-script/README.md

 Install syntax:

 ``sudo bash bmn.sh -s “repository”``
-- The repository field can be from github raw content or any other downloadable source.
+- The repository field can be from github raw content or any other direct downloadable URL.
 - You can insert the repository in the "repo" file and you won't need to specify this field.

 # Usage instructions